 If you are considering a lawsuit based on your dog bite injuries, it is important to remember you have a limited time to file.
 The legal deadline associated with your case is known as the “statute of limitations” and applies to any civil lawsuit filed in Jacksonville.

-The statute of limitations expires four years from the date the bite occurred.
+The statute of limitations expires two years from the date the bite occurred.
 If you file your lawsuit after this deadline passes, you can expect the dog’s owner to move to dismiss your case.
 In most situations, the court will have little option but to agree.
 This dismissal is with prejudice, meaning that you are barred from filing another lawsuit based on the dog bite in the future.

 For a free legal consultation with a Chalik & Chalik lawyer serving Jacksonville, call (904) 549-6065